The Chic Entrepreneur by Elizabeth Gordon and Leanna Adams

 I give “The Chic Entrepreneur” 5 stars for content which makes it a strong buy recommendation from me, suitable for both male and female entrepreneurs.

 Elizabeth and Leanna have clearly got a talent both for business and for putting together fictional characters in short stories.
-I wouldn’t be surprised if the follow-up book isn’t along the lines of Eliyahu Goldratt’s “The Goal” with important business messages weaved into a story narrative.
+I wouldn’t be surprised if the follow-up book isn’t along the lines of Eliyahu Goldratt’s “The Goal” with important business messages weaved into a longer story narrative.

 I believe there is a market.